This would only be considered anti-social behaviour (ASB) if the noise is persistent*.

 Everyone has a different tolerance level when it comes to noise.
 If your local authority has determined there is no ‘statutory noise nuisance’ but the noise persists* we will investigate it further provided we have received a minimum of two weeks completed incident log sheets or recordings on The Noise App.
 Please do not ask us to intervene unless you have this evidence.
 If you have genuine difficulties in completing the log sheet please contact us on 0300 373 3000.

 *'Persistent' means continuous periods lasting over 30 minutes a day for at least five days within one week.

 If you have concerns about the welfare of a pet, you should contact the RSPCA.

-If you are reporting other pet behaviour such as dog fouling, please use our online contact us form.
+If you are reporting other pet behaviour such as dog fouling, please use our contact us form.

 Read our top tips for reducing noise in the home to minimise disturbance to neighbours.